 The time has come to announce the successful applicants of the first OrganiCity open call and rolling call of 2016!

-The final selection was made against how well each experiment addressed city challenges and co-creation, their use and validation of the OrganiCity facility and tools, the novelty of the idea, and whether the experiment could feasibly achieve what it set out to within the limited experimentation period.
+The final selection was made against how well the experiments addressed city challenges and co-creation, the novelty of the idea, the use and validation of the OrganiCity facility and tools, and whether the experiment could feasibly achieve what it set out to within the limited experimentation period.

 Siidi invites Aarhus citizens to participate in creating, enhancing and improving existing public spaces (green zones, gardens, squares etc.), as well as abandoned spaces in the city.
 Citizens will be invited to sow ‘virtual seeds’ in these city spaces.
 With a virtual seed, they hope to understand a citizen’s needs, feelings and/or ideas for making these spaces better for study, meeting others, relaxing, enjoyment and creating memories.
 For this purpose, a new product called ‘Siidi Spot’ will be deployed and validated using the OrganiCity facilities, contributing to maturing and enhancing the OrganiCity tools through stakeholder involvement.
 Siidi Spot is a low cost beacon connected to the Internet, which offers the identification and location of points-of-interest using IoT.
 Siidi Spot enables interaction with citizens of Aarhus and informs them about the opportunity to participate in redesigning urban spaces and communicating this input to policymakers.